 Performing levee upgrades or improvements often requires a cost sharing between local and State agencies.
 State funding for investments in flood management systems has largely been supported by general obligation bonds (DWR, 2017a).
-Multiple State programs with the purpose of rehabilitating levees within the Delta have been established as a result of these bond funds, including the SCFRRP, the Delta Subventions Program, and the Delta Levees Special Projects Program.
+Multiple State programs with the purpose of rehabilitating levees within the Delta have been established as a result of these bond funds, including the Delta Subventions Program and the Delta Levees Special Projects Program.

 At the local level, LMAs rely primarily on taxes or special assessments on an acreage basis to make up their share of the funding for flood control projects.
 In 1996, California voters passed Proposition 218, the so-called "Right to Vote on Taxes Act."
 Proposition 218 amended the California Constitution by adding procedural and substantive requirements that must be met prior to levying new assessments (California Special Districts Association, 2013).
 As a result, all new assessments that are used for flood management must be voter approved.
-This directly impacts a

-LMA's ability to raise funding for local flood management projects, and without a local funding source, LMAs are unable to partner in cost-sharing programs through the State.
+This directly impacts a LMA's ability to raise funding for local flood management projects, and with limited local funding, LMAs are limited in their ability to partner in cost-sharing programs through the State.